Passover In Brief

 The primary area of concern for […]

-Using an Oven on Shabbos & Yom Tov
+Using an Oven on Shabbos and Yom Tov

 Cooking in the modern kitchen is a whole new experience.
 Technological advances have taken the old stovetop and oven and upgraded them to be safer, more efficient, and “smart” for today’s lifestyle.
 They are also far more complicated.
 With these transformations, the observant Jew is faced with challenges that did not confront him in the past.

-Definition of Basic Terms Pertaining to Food Preparation on Shabbos and Yom Tov
+A. Terms and Prohibitions Pertaining to Food Preparation on Shabbos and Yom Tov

 Melacha A melacha is a Torah prohibited act derived from the constructive acts performed in erecting the Mishkan .
 These forbidden acts are known […]